hengtseChou/master-thesis/README.md

-# Meeting Slides
+# Research - SOA of strength 3 with 3 levels

-This is the repo for storing my weekly meeting slides, regarding the research topic of DOE (design of experiments) and SOA (strong orthogonal arrarys).
+This is the repo for storing my research material (code related), regarding the research topic of DOE (design of experiments) and SOA (strong orthogonal arrarys).

 The sildes are created using [marp](https://marp.app/), a tool that allow creating slides with markdown syntax.
 Changes between each week are tracked by different git branches.